 Sponge Goals in 2020

-One amazing consequence of our annual kickoff agenda was seeing two themes emerge:
+One amazing consequence of our annual kickoff agenda was seeing a theme emerge:

 Marketing must create new business, expand existing business, and consistently drive growth.
 But many teams think they need MORE (budget, tactics, staff) to reach those goals.